 Many women require surgical removal of the breast (mastectomy) for a variety of conditions (cancer, severe fibrocystic disease).
 With modern techniques, reconstructing the breast is often an appealing option.
 Using either a woman's own tissues or implants, Dr. Kunkel is able to create a breast that may be very natural in appearance.
 Breast reconstruction is almost always covered by insurance and can make an enormous difference is a woman's self-image.
-A consultation will provide you with information on the many options available for post-mastectomy breast reconstruction.
+A consultation will provide you with information on the many options available for breast reconstruction.

 Tissue expander - This is the most common technique used for breast reconstruction.
-At the first operation, Dr. Kunkel inserts a temporary device called a tissue expander beneath the skin and chest muscle at the mastectomy site.
+At the first operation, Dr. Kunkel inserts a temporary device called a tissue expander beneath the skin at the mastectomy site.
 Saline (salt water) is injected into the tissue expander at the time of the surgery.
 The amount of saline added during surgery varies depending on how loose the tissues are, the quality of circulation to the tissues, and the patient's expectations.
-As the woman is seen in the office over the next several months saline is added to the tissue expander.
+As the woman is seen in the office over the next several months saline is gradually added to the tissue expander.
 This is easily accomplished through a device called a port that is built into the expander.
 The woman comes into the office every two or three weeks for this and it takes just a few minutes to do.
 Over time the tissue expander is filled to a size and shape that she thinks fits her overall frame.
 Once the final size of the expander has been reached, the woman undergoes a second operation to replace the tissue expander with a longer-term implant, either saline or silicone.
 This operation usually takes about an hour or two and the woman goes home the same day.

 TRAM flap - TRAM flap breast reconstruction is a less common technique today, but remains a good option for the right candidate.
 This operation uses abdominal skin, fat, and muscle to create a breast; usually there are no breast implants or tissue expanders involved.
 In most cases there is enough skin, fat, and muscle to be transferred from the abdomen to the mastectomy site to create a breast that looks very similar to the other breast.
 However, women who have had several abdominal operations, are overweight, have other medical conditions, or smoke are not good candidates for TRAM flap breast reconstruction.